justcmsco/nuxtjs/README.md

 - **TypeScript support:** Fully typed structures for API responses.
 - **Single Composable:** All JustCMS API calls are encapsulated in one composable.
 - **Easy Integration:** Simply configure your API token and project ID in your Nuxt runtime configuration.
-- **Flexible Endpoints:** Supports fetching categories, pages (with filtering and pagination), a page by its slug, and a menu by its ID.
+- **Flexible Endpoints:** Supports fetching categories, pages (with filtering and pagination), a page by its slug, a menu by its ID, and layouts (single or multiple).

 ## Installation